 \section{Introduction}

 Transfer learning is an important approach that enables training deep neural networks faster and with relatively less data than training from scratch without any prior knowledge.
-There are various forms of transfer learning, depending on whether the target input and label domains are the same as the source ones.
-In this work, we are particularly interested in the setting where we have different input and label domains between the source and the target datasets, and we only care about the model's performance on the target task.
-In other words, our goal is to maximize the performance on the target task assuming a pre-trained model trained on a source task is available.
+Specifically, we consider the setting where we want to maximize the performance on a target task assuming the availability of a pre-trained model trained on a source task.
 This setting has various applications and has led to state-of-the-art performance in several image classification tasks~\cite{Cui_2018_CVPR}.
 Moreover, this setting is also considered in industry in the form of machine-as-a-service, such as Google's Cloud AutoML~\cite{gautoml} and Microsoft's Custom Vision service~\cite{azure} where users can upload custom data to fine-tune a pre-trained model.
 We refer to this setting as transfer learning throughout this paper.

-Transfer learning for ConvNets has received great attention due to its effectiveness in achieving high accuracy. \cite{simonyan2014very} have shown that the pre-trained model that is trained on a large-scale dataset (such as ImageNet) acts as an effective feature extractor that supersedes hand-crafted feature extractors.
-Later, \cite{yosinski2014transferable,donahue2014decaf} find that inheriting the pre-trained weights and starting learning from there (often referred to as "fine-tuning") can result in even larger performance improvements.
+Transfer learning for ConvNets has received great attention due to its effectiveness in achieving high accuracy.
+It has been shown~\cite{simonyan2014very} that the pre-trained model trained on a large-scale dataset (such as ImageNet) acts as an effective feature extractor that supersedes hand-crafted feature extractors.
+Subsequent work~\cite{yosinski2014transferable,donahue2014decaf} has found that inheriting the pre-trained weights and starting learning from there (often referred to as ``fine-tuning") can result in even larger performance improvements.
 Fine-tuning has then been adopted in various tasks to achieve state-of-the-art results.
 Besides fine-tuning, several prior methods have relied on fine-tuning with an explicit regularization loss to further enhance the performance of transfer learning~\cite{xuhong2018explicit,li2018delta}.
 While prior art has demonstrated that fine-tuning might not necessarily outperform training from random initialization for some tasks, such as classifying medical images~\cite{NIPS2019_8596} and object detection and semantic segmentation with sufficient training data~\cite{he2019rethinking}, it is important to note that fine-tuning is the state-of-the-art method for small and visually similar datasets such as the Caltech-UCSD Bird 200 datasets~\cite{WelinderEtal2010}.